ajayjangid-51/ajayjangid-51/README.md

 ### Hi there :pray:, I'm **ajayKumar**

-- 🔭 I Somethimes works on my Dream Projects Barbero(The Barber Solution) and Skybus App.
+- 🔭 Somethimes works on WhatsUpChat, Etrendz, YouFlix, Barbero(The Barber Solution) and Skybus App.
-- 🌱 I’m currently learning Dynamic Progrmamming, Tree and Graphs Algorithms
+- 🌱 Learning Dynamic Progrmamming, Tree and Graphs.
-- 👯 I’m looking to collaborate on your Dream Project.
+- 👯 Looking to collaborate on your Idea.
-- 🤔 I’m looking for help with good in Algorithmic ProblemSolving
+- 🤔 Looking for help with good in Algorithmic ProblemSolving
-- 💬 Ask me about DSA and WebDev
+- 💬 Ask me about DSA | WebDev
 - 📫 Reach me via email:ajayjangid511@gmail.com
-- 😄 Pronouns: ajay , **techie**
+- 😄 Pronouns: ajay